charakay/picoCTF-writeups/Forensics/Operation Orchid.md

 ```
 openssl aes256 -salt -in flag.txt -out flag.txt.enc -k unbreakablepassword1234567
 ```
-8. so we need to reverse this. for that, we need to first save the content of the flag.txt.enc.
+8. so we need to decrypt this. for that, we need to first save the content of the flag.txt.enc.
 I have save it here as the same name using `icat -o 0000411648 disk.flag.img 1782 > flag.txt.enc`
 ```
 ┌──(kali㉿kali)-[~/tmp]
 └─$ ls